Signet 20: Design

 The Signet 20 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a masthead sloop rig; a spooned, raked stem and an angled transom.
 It displaces 2146 lb and carries 800 lb of iron ballast.

 The design was produced with a number of keel and rudder configurations, including a single fin keel, twin bilge keels, skeg-mounted rudders or transom-mounted rudders, all controlled by a tiller.
 With the fin keel the boat has a draft of 3.00 ft, while the twin bilge keels give a draft of 2.00 ft.

 The boat is normally fitted with a small 4 to 10 hp outboard motor or an inboard engine for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight quarter berths aft.
-The galley is located on the both sides just forward of the companionway ladder.
+The galley is located on both sides just forward of the companionway ladder.
 The galley is equipped with a stove to starboard sink to port.
 The head is located in the bow cabin under the "V"-berth and is separated from the main cabin by a curtain.
 Cabin headroom is 48 in.

 The design has a hull speed of 5.4 kn.